by ProcureDeskLast Updated : Apr-21-2020

 Let’s break the process into individual steps

-You might have one system for creating the quotes for customers’ jobs and sending it to the customer.
+You might have one system for creating the quotes for customers’ jobs and sending them to the customer.

-In some cases, you might have a Master Services Agreement (MSA) and every time you need to do a job, you need to submit a quote for approval.
+In some cases, you might have a Master Services Agreement (MSA), and every time you need to do a job, you need to submit a quote for approval.

 If you are manually sending the quotes for approval, it would be difficult to later track the approvals or what price you have quoted.